jankaszel/recogito-web-annotation-adapter/README.md

 - `targetSource`: IRI identifying the annotated fragment.
 This could be an IRI like `http://www.example.com/blog#article1`, where `article1` is the ID of the annotated DOM node.
 - `containerUrl`: URL of the annotation container that will store annotations.
 - Further options in `opts`:
-  - `opts.authentication`: _Optional._ Either an object of `{ username: 'albrecht', password: 'duerer' }` or a function that will receive request headers of type [Headers](https://developer.mozilla.org/en-US/docs/Web/API/Headers), modify these accordingly for the purpose of authentication, and return the Headers object.
+  - `opts.authentication`: _Optional._ Either an object of `{ username: 'name', password: 'pass' }` or a function that will receive request headers of type [Headers](https://developer.mozilla.org/en-US/docs/Web/API/Headers), modify these accordingly for the purpose of authentication, and return the Headers object.

-#### `adapter.getAnnotations()`
+#### `async adapter.getAnnotations()`

 Retrieve all annotations from the specified annotation container and pass them on to the respective RecogitoJS instance.